Site icon Discover Ninh Binh

 An outside ceremony tray to appeasing at TET

 Especially indispensable is the votive offerings, the burning of incense and “dedication texts” from the family bloodline to honor the generations who came before and taught them how to achieve prosperity.
 Of course, Giao Thừa (New Year’s Eve itself) marks the transition from the old to the New Year.
-This is regarded as a most significant moment, a time when yin and yang combine, heaven and earth harmonize, all things flourish and humans are near to the gods.
+People regard this moment as most significant, a time when yin and yang combine.
+At this time, heaven and earth harmonize, all things flourish, and humans come close to the gods.
 It is also a time when most gods will listen to their descendants’ petitions.

 A Family Affair